Coloring and density theorems for configurations of a given volume: Rectangular boxes: proof of Theorem

-Here $\text{par}(\mathbf{x})$ denotes the \emph{parity} of the vertex $\mathbf{x}$, which is computed as follows.
+Note that only the first $m$ out of $n$ coordinates of a point ${x}$ appear in the product $x_1\cdots x_m$.
+Also, here $\text{par}({x})$ denotes the \emph{parity} of a vertex ${x}$, which is computed as follows.
 Choose the base vertex of $\mathcal{R}$ to be the one with the smallest coordinate representation in the lexicographic ordering of $\R^n$.
 The parity of any vertex of $\mathcal{R}$ is defined to be the parity of its distance from the base vertex in the $1$-skeleton graph of $\mathcal{R}$.
-This number is either $0$ or $1$ and it changes as we move from a vertex to its neighbor along the $1$-edge of $\mathcal{R}$.
-Clearly, the expression \eqref{eq:defofJ} has $2^n$ terms, half of them get the $+$ sign and half of them come with the $-$ sign; see the illustration of these signs in Figure~\ref{fig:colfig4}.
+This number is either $0$ or $1$ and it changes as we move from a vertex to its neighbor along a $1$-edge of $\mathcal{R}$.
+Clearly, the expression \eqref{eq:defofJ} has $2^m$ terms, half of them get the $+$ sign and half of them come with the $-$ sign; see the illustration of these signs in Figure \ref{fig:colfig4}.